sandervanvugt/van-vugt-kubernetes/sander-cka-user-and-rbac/step4.md

 Set file ownership, such that user anna can also use the config file:
 `sudo chown anna:anna .kube/config`{{execute}}

-Verify that user anna has no access privileges to the cluster `kubectl get all`{{execute}}
+Verify that user anna has no access privileges to the cluster; you should see many forbidden messages:
+`kubectl get all`{{execute}}

+Exit the user anna shell to get back to your regular user account:
+`exit`{{execute}}